jnetto23/rs-starter-js/README.md

 </table>

 ## Objective/Challenge
 The challenge of the project was to find the best way to render the information on screen without using javascript synchronous (async / await).
-Solução: utilizar PROMISES.
+Solution: use PROMISES.

 **[Final Project](https://jnetto23.github.io/rs-starter-js/index.html)**